JRazek/reduce_kernel/task.md

 # Softmax Kernel

-Note, this is only a sketch.
-It would be still needed to test these solutions extensively in practice.
-There may be breaking corner cases etc.
+This is a very first sketch of a solution.
+It would be still very important to test these solutions extensively in practice.
+There may be breaking corner cases and obviously tons of optimizations/simplifications to be made.

 ## Problem
-Biggest issue is the fact that dimensions of reduction AND dimensions of a tensor are arbitary.
+IMO biggest issue is the fact that dimensions of reduction AND dimensions of a tensor are arbitary.
-In order to somehow apply any operations on a tensor, we need to know somehow know the mapping between coordinates and contiguous buffer.
+In order to apply any operations on a tensor, we need to know the mapping between coordinates and contiguous buffer.
 Another thing is that for reduce operations, we'd like to have buffers corresponding to each reduction subtensor to be contiguous.

 Thus: